-These blogs express the thoughts and opinions of individual British Library staff members.
-You can subscribe to any blog by email.
+These blogs from our curators, subject specialists and guest bloggers express the thoughts and opinions of individual British Library staff members and guests.

 What's on the mind of Team America?